 Among all the #WordPress plugins out there, #AccessAlly may be the only one that thinks about billing in a way that matches the industry as it works today.
 That’s because @NathLussier is super sharp.
 Check it out.

-Your deciding factor may very well be which payment gateway you use.
+Your deciding factor may very well be which payment gateways you use.

-Both MemberPress and Paid Memberships Pro can support coupon codes, promotions, and trial periods.
-The setup of those features depends on your payment gateway.
+Both plugins can support coupon codes, promotions, and trial periods.
+The setup of these features depends on your payment gateways.